RIP to All the Gay Bars in New York City I've Known

 This establishment is unique because I don't remember it, but apparently I was there because I wrote an entry about it in my journal from 1986.
 (On April 26 I went there for its 2nd anniversary celebration and had champagne.)

 BOGART'S (E. 59th St. between 2nd and 1st Avenues)

 Its distinguishing characteristic was that it was within spitting distance of the Queensboro Bridge.
 It had a piano in the front of the bar.

 BOOTS & SADDLE (76 Christopher St.)

 After "gracing" the corner near the famed Village Cigar in Sheridan Square for 41 years, Boots & Saddle (lovingly referred to by some as Bras & Girdles) closed in the spring of 2015.
 Although I went inside just once, taking a 15-second look-see, I feel like I've been to it often since I walked by it thousands of times.
 However, this closing didn't mean the end for B&S, as it was reincarnated a block south on 7th Ave.
 South in a space that used to be Actors Playhouse, a cozy space for off-off-Broadway shows (and where Naked Boys Singing had a long run).
 Alas, the new location didn't meet with success and it closed after only a few years.

 BOY BAR (15 St. Mark's Place)

 The East Village wasn't my stomping grounds, and this is the only bar I recall going to.
 It had two levels.
 And they had nice matchbooks.

 THE BREAK (8th Ave./21st St.)

-It occupied a somewhat cramped, narrow space that could be a challenge to walk through.
+It occupied a somewhat cramped, narrow space that was a challenge to walk through.
 Like so many other bars, it had a pool table in the back.
-A few years after it closed a bar called The View opened in the same location and also closed.
+A few years after it closed a bar called The View opened in the same location, and also closed.